bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 {% endsi_step %}

 {% si_step Verify anchor positions %}
 Verifying the anchor positions is good to rule out problems with the positioning later.
+The 3D graph shows the anchors and the position of the Crazyflie.
+The red line indicates the X-axis, green i the Y-axis and blue is the Z-axis.
+The Graph can be rotated, moved and scaled using the mouse.

 * Switch the Graph Settings mode to "Anchor identification"
 * Move the Crazyflie close to one anchor
 * Verify that the correct anchor is indicated in the graph
 * Repeat the procedure for all anchors and correct any wrongly configured anchor addresses

-{% img Verify anchors position; wide; /images/tutorials/getting_started_with_lps/Verify anchors position.png %}
+{% img Verify anchors position; wide; /images/tutorials/getting_started_with_lps/verify-anchors-position.jpg %}
 {% endsi_step %}

 {% si_step Verify estimated position %}
 * Switch the Graph Settings mode back to "Position estimate"
 * Move the CF around and verify that the movement in the graphs correspond to the physical movement

-{% img Verify estimated position; wide; /images/tutorials/getting_started_with_lps/Verify estimated position.png %}
+{% img Verify estimated position; wide; /images/tutorials/getting_started_with_lps/verify-estimated-position.jpg %}
 {% endsi_step %}

 {% si_step Calibration finished %}